What are keywords, and why are they important to my business?

 You can read the definitions and thought processes behind these metrics on their blog.

 There are of course other ways and means to judge and prioritise your keyword research as well though, such as the current trending topics, the autocomplete suggestions that appear when you type terms into the search bar, and those related searches that appear at the bottom of results pages (SERPs.)
-Common sense will also prevail, as you know the terms that are most relevant to your business.
+Common sense will also prevail, as you will likely know the terms that are most relevant and useful to your business.
+This beginner's guide to keyword research by Moz may help you to understand keywords further.

 How to use keywords and phrases